The Little Black Devil (LBD)

 He has a…

-Also has a pointed nose and extremely sharp teeth which can cut through anything.
+Wedge-shaped head and peculiar prick ears.
+He has a mischievous look and almost mockingly looks at you with his small oval dark-brown eyes.
+The LBD also has a pointed nose and extremely sharp teeth, which can cut through anything.
 What’s more, he always has a smile on his face.
-So, let’s be frank here – a lot of people don’t like this dog.
+So, let’s be frank here – many people don’t like this dog.
 They think he has to do with some cult or something!

 Thankfully…

 As said earlier, he is a hardy little dog and does not require much grooming.
 Just use a firm bristle brush to keep his coat clean and tidy two or three times every week.
 That will take care of the shedding.
-Give him a bath in warm water once or twice a month.
+Please give him a bath in warm water once or twice a month.

 Personality and Temperament

-They are not as sensitive as some of the other small-sized dogs belong to the Non-Sporting Group.
-He is basically a big dog trapped in a little dog’s body.
+The Schipperke is a highly energetic breed, blessed with rugged good health, which can tolerate any weather.
+There is something complicated or complex about them.
+They are not as sensitive as some other small-sized dogs belonging to the Non-Sporting Group.
+He is a big dog trapped in a little dog’s body.

 He is…

-Early socialization is important.
+Early socialization is essential.

-This means exposing the Schipperke puppy to different people, other dogs, sights and sounds, so that he grows up to be a calm and composed dog.
+This means exposing the Schipperke puppy to different people, other dogs, sights and sounds so that he grows up to be a calm and composed dog.

 Just one thing